akashkhedekar8080/task-signal-store/README.md

-# Angular 19 In-Memory CRUD App with NgRx Signals Store
+# Angular 19 In-Memory CRUD Task Mangement App with NgRx Signals Store

 ## Overview

-This is a small Angular 19 application that allows users to perform CRUD operations on in-memory data using NgRx Signals.
-The app includes real-time charts that update when the store changes.
+This is a small Angular 19 application that allows users to perform full CRUD operations — including adding, editing, and deleting tasks — on in-memory data using NgRx Signals.
+The app features real-time charts that automatically update when the store changes.

 ## Features